wwcodemanila/WWCodeManila-JavaScript/contents/data_types_operators.md

 If undefined was used for unintentional missing values, null on the other hand is used for **intentional missing values**.
 Developers usually assign their variables the value `null` in cases where they might want to declare the variable, but assign its actual value later on.

-An example is shown below where some dev might have declared a variable `x`, and intends to assign it the value 15 after some block of code is executed.
+An example is shown below where some dev might have declared a variable `age`, and intends to assign it the value 15 after some block of code is executed (probably since age is still unknown at the beginning of the program).

 ```
-let x = null;
+let age = null;
 ...
 <other code>
 ...
-x = 15;
+age = 15;
-console.log(x);
+console.log(age);
 ```

-Arguably, the first line from our example could have also been just `let x;`.
-If we did this, `x` would have had the value `undefined` at first, but also lead to the same result of logging the value `15` at the end.
+Arguably, the first line from our example could have also been just `let age;`.
+If we did this, `age` would have had the value `undefined` at first, but also lead to the same result of logging the value `15` at the end.

 ```
-let x;
+let age;
 ...
 <other code>
 ...
-x = 15;
+age = 15;
-console.log(x);
+console.log(age);
 ```

 However, it's a convention for some developers to set it the value to `null` instead just to help us differentiate a mistake in our code from an intentional missing value.
 It might be a good idea to follow this practice, or to just avoid using both and declare a variable only when you plan on assigning it an actual value.